0%

 const [generatedText, setGeneratedText] = useState('');

-const [message, setMessage] = useState(''); // For user feedback messages
+const [message, setMessage] = useState(''); // For user feedback.
+Make it clear if something failed.

 // Effect to check login status on component mount